 BetterCloud requires the following authentication type when integrating with Confluence:

-- Username and Password (Basic HTTP Authentication)
+- Username and Password (Basic HTTP Authentication using an API token)

 *Please note the following important requirements: